This is an updated May 14th post with new details and maps on streets being paved in 2019

-Better results with less disruption and a much more attractive appearance will be the main benefits from a new approach to road surface maintenance that will start this summer.
+Better results with less disruption and a much more attractive appearance will be the main benefits from a new approach to road surface maintenance that will start this August.

 "This will be a major change from what our property owners have seen for the last 40 years," says Mitchell Barker, Wintergreen Property Owners Association’s director of infrastructure and roads.
 “No more patchwork roads.”